mnot/I-D/uri-get-off-my-lawn/draft.md

 The only exception to this requirement is registered "well-known" URIs, as specified by {{RFC5785}}.
 See that document for a description of the applicability of that mechanism.

-For example, an application cannot specify a fixed URI path "/myapp", since this usurps the host's control of that space.
-Specifying a fixed path relative to another (e.g., {whatever}/myapp) is also bad practice (even if "whatever" is discovered as suggested in {{alternatives}}); while doing so might prevent collisions, it does not avoid the potential for operational difficulties discussed in
+For example, an application ought not specify a fixed URI path "/myapp", since this usurps the host's control of that space.
+Specifying a fixed path relative to another (e.g., {whatever}/myapp) is also bad practice (even if "whatever" is discovered as suggested in {{alternatives}}); while doing so might prevent collisions, it does not avoid the potential for operational difficulties discussed in {{intro}}.
-{{intro}}.

 ## URI Queries